 The young executives put their heads together to analyse various perspectives in this transformation and discussed at length the benefits and disadvantages thereof.
 A chief worry in everyone’s mind was the issue of proximity and convenience.
 Can everyone walk to buy stuff and how easy it is to carry stuff.
 Should we move to online deliveries completely?
 But that has adverse effects too.
 For one, it steals the joy of shopping argued some while the others chose to vote for convenience and keep offline shopping for rare occasions only.
-Drawing lessons from the last two years of the pandemic All the young executives shared their experiences of online shopping and drew ideas from their own experiences to devise solutions for any potential problems that may arise in making shops accessible mainly by walk.
+Drawing lessons from the last two years of the pandemic All the young writers shared their experiences of online shopping and drew ideas from their own experiences to devise solutions for any potential problems that may arise in making shops accessible mainly by walk.

 If you found this article useful, click on the button below to stay informed.

 Both weekday and weekend batches are available at the Young Readers' Club.
-While this program is for the 8-11 age group, the Young Executives' Club program offers spoken and written communication skills development course for the 12-14 age group.
+While this program is for the 8-11 age group, the Young Writers' Club program offers spoken and written communication skills development course for the 12-14 age group.

 Need more information?
 Please fill in the contact form below and we will reach out to you asap.